vcmi/vcmi/docs/developers/Building_Linux.md

 sudo dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm
 ```

+> [!NOTE]
-NOTE: the stock ffmpeg from Fedora repo is no good as it has stripped lots of codecs
+> The stock ffmpeg from Fedora repo is no good as it lacks a lots of codecs

 1. Perform a git clone from a tagged branch for the right Fedora version from https://github.com/rpmfusion/vcmi; for example for Fedora 38: <pre>git clone -b f38 --single-branch https://github.com/rpmfusion/vcmi.git</pre>